influxdata/docs-v2/content/influxdb/v2.2/reference/internals/metrics.md

 ### Task executor run duration

-Summary of duration (in seconds) between a task run starting and finishing.
+Duration (in seconds) between a task run starting and finishing.

 #### Example